UmSenhorQualquer/pyforms/docs/getting-started/multiple-windows.md

 		pkl_file = open(filename, 'rb')
 		self._people = pickle.load(pkl_file)
 ```

 ## **Go for the GUI**
 ***************************

+To make our code modular and easy to navigate we will split the edition of the 2 Models in 2 diferent windows.

 ### Implement the GUI to manage the Person Model.